cneuro/in-memoriam/README.md

 Using [React Bootstrap](https://react-bootstrap.github.io/) as a frontend framework provides attractive foundational UI layout & components.
 It implements [ReactCardFlip](https://github.com/AaronCCWong/react-card-flip) for the card reveal animations.
 A TypeScript [GeoPattern](https://github.com/mooyoul/geo-pattern) library is used to randomly generate unique card backs for every game via a [nanoid](https://github.com/ai/nanoid) seed.

 The app is hosted live on [Vercel](https://vercel.com/) to facilitate turnkey deployment and CI.
-Finally, [ESLint](https://eslint.org/) and [husky](https://github.com/typicode/husky) are used alongside other linting tools to keep the code nice and tidy for every commit.
+Finally, [ESLint](https://eslint.org/) alongside several linting plugins to keep the code nice and tidy.

 The UI is mobile-ready, so loading this on a small screen will look & work great!